lostinfinite/err_simplifier/README.md

 # Err Simplifier

-A package for simplifying and colorizing error messages.
+A package for simplifying error messages.

 ## Installation